-Women who know their baby has a high chance of inheriting a sickle cell disorder or thalassaemia major can have an invasive test to find out if their baby is affected.
+Women who know their baby has a high chance of inheriting a sickle cell disorder or thalassaemia major can have an invasive test to find out if their baby has the condition.
 This could be done by either chorionic villus sampling (CVS) or amniocentesis.
-If your baby is affected, you can decide whether to prepare for the birth of your baby with one of these conditions or to end your pregnancy.
+If your baby has the condition, you can decide whether to prepare for the birth of your baby with one of these conditions or to end your pregnancy.